Nika Futterman

-Nika Futterman (born October 25, 1969) is an American voice and television actress.
-She is known for her voices in various animated series, including Asajj Ventress in Star Wars: The Clone Wars and Adam Lyon in My Gym Partner's a Monkey.
-She has voiced many characters for Nickelodeon, including Chum Chum in Fanboy & Chum Chum, Omnia in the Nickelodeon version of Winx Club, and Luna Loud in The Loud House.
+Nika Futterman (born October 25, 1969) is an American voice actress and singer.
+She is known for her voices in various animated series, including Mike in Mike, Lu & Og, Asajj Ventress in Star Wars: The Clone Wars, Stretch and Squeeze in Handy Manny, Cuckoo-Loca in Minnie's Bow-Toons, Miguel in Maya & Miguel, and Adam Lyon in My Gym Partner's a Monkey.
+She has voiced many characters for Nickelodeon, including Omnia in the Nickelodeon version of Winx Club, Chum Chum in Fanboy and Chum Chum, Olga Pataki in Hey Arnold!, Belle Pepper in Sanjay and Craig, and Luna Loud in The Loud House.

 Personal life

 Futterman was born in New York City.
+Her father was a music producer.
+She initially had wanted to become a sketch comedian prior to becoming a voice actor.

 Career

 Among her first professional acting roles were single episode appearances on Chicago Hope and Murphy Brown.

 Voice acting

 Futterman has provided her voice in many cartoons, including recurring roles on animated adventure and superhero series such as G.I.
 Joe: Renegades, Batman: The Brave and the Bold, and The Avengers: Earth's Mightiest Heroes.

 Futterman is the voice of Asajj Ventress in the 2008 animated film The Clone Wars and its subsequent TV series as well as several related video games.
 She has provided the voice for Sy Snootles among other characters.
 She attended her first Star Wars Weekend on the last weekend of June 2012.
 She was on the show Behind the Force along with her cast members Ashley Eckstein and James Arnold Taylor with Supervising Director Dave Filoni.
-Futterman also voices Sticks the Jungle Badger in the Sonic Boom TV series and its associated video games, Sonic Boom: Shattered Crystal and Sonic Boom: Rise of Lyric.
+Futterman also voices Sticks the Badger in the Sonic Boom TV series and its associated video games, Sonic Boom: Shattered Crystal and Sonic Boom: Rise of Lyric.

-Futterman also voiced Shaeeah Lawquane in Star Wars: The Bad Batch.
+Futterman also voiced Shaeeah Lawquane and Asajj Ventress in Star Wars: The Bad Batch.